-- The Building Fund is used to account for the acquisition of major governmental capital facilities and buildings from the sale of bond proceeds. - The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA). - The Special Reserve for Capital Outlay Fund exists primarily for the accumulation of General Fund monies for capital outlay purposes.
+- The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA). - The Special Reserve for Capital Outlay Fund exists primarily for the accumulation of General Fund monies for capital outlay purposes.